Tony Kanal

-Tony Ashwin Kanal (born 27 August 1970) is a British-American musician, songwriter, record producer and animal rights activist.
-Kanal is the bassist and co-writer for the American rock bands No Doubt and Dreamcar.
-His musical work outside of the band includes producing and songwriting for artists such as Pink, Weezer, Elan Atias and No Doubt bandmate Gwen Stefani.
+Tony Ashwin Kanal (born 27 August 1970) is a British-American musician, songwriter and record producer who is known for his work as the bassist and co-writer for the rock bands No Doubt and Dreamcar.
+His career outside of performing includes production and songwriting credits with artists such as Pink, Weezer, Elan Atias and No Doubt lead singer Gwen Stefani's solo work.

 Early life

-Kanal was born in Kingsbury, a northwest district of London, England.
-Kanal's father Gulab and his mother Lajwanti "Lajju" are originally from India.
-His parents emigrated from India to London, England, where Kanal was born.
-While most of his early years were spent in London, Kanal and his family briefly lived in Toronto, Ontario and Munster, Indiana, before returning to London.
-At age 11, his family moved to the United States, where they settled in Anaheim, California.
+Kanal was born in Kingsbury, in northwest London, England into a Sindhi family.
+Kanal's father, Gulab was from Sukkur (in present-day Sindh, Pakistan) and grew up in Delhi, India and his mother, Lajwanti "Lajju", was originally from Mumbai (then known as Bombay).
+His parents immigrated to London, where Kanal was born.
+While most of his early years were spent in the British capital city, Kanal and his family briefly lived in Toronto, Ontario and Munster, Indiana, before returning to London.
+At age 11, his family moved to the United States, settling in Anaheim, Orange County, California.
 Kanal attended South Junior High School and Anaheim High School.
 Upon entering seventh grade, Kanal joined his junior high school concert band.
-Kanal's father suggested that Kanal learn to play the saxophone because it was the former's favorite instrument.
-In tenth grade, Kanal learned how to play the electric bass guitar with help from his schoolmate David J. Carpenter.
+Kanal's father suggested that Kanal learn to play the saxophone because it was his favorite instrument.
+In tenth grade, Kanal learned how to play the electric bass guitar with help from his schoolmate, David J. Carpenter.

 Career

 Early beginnings and No Doubt

-After being invited to No Doubt's first official club show on 14 March 1987 by original drummer and fellow Anaheim High School student Chris Webb, Kanal joined the band as its bassist at age 16.
+After being invited to No Doubt's first official club show on 14 March 1987 by original drummer and fellow Anaheim High School alumnus Chris Webb, Kanal joined the band as its bassist at age 16.
 After high school, Kanal enrolled at California State University, Fullerton to major in psychology.

 In 1991, No Doubt signed with Interscope Records and began recording their first full-length album.
-Their self-titled debut was released in 1992, and that year they embarked on three U.S. van tours, playing clubs and theaters.
-Over the next decade, No Doubt released the albums Tragic Kingdom (1995), The Beacon Street Collection (1995), Return of Saturn (2000), Rock Steady (2001), as well as two compilation albums, The Singles 1992-2003 (2003) and Everything in Time: B-Sides, Rarities, Remixes (2004).
+Their self-titled debut was released in 1992; that same year, they embarked on three U.S. van tours, playing clubs and theaters.
+Over the next decade, No Doubt released the follow-up albums Tragic Kingdom (1995), The Beacon Street Collection (1995), Return of Saturn (2000), Rock Steady (2001), as well as two compilation albums, The Singles 1992–2003 (2003) and Everything in Time: B-Sides, Rarities, Remixes (2004).
 The band toured the world and earned several awards, including two Grammy Awards and 5 MTV Music Video Awards.